thupham16/Sales-Analysis/README.md

 **2. RFM Analysis**

 **Recency, Frequency and Monetary (RFM)** analysis is a technique to gain insights into customer spending patterns and effectively segment them, enable business to determine their target audience and devise tailored marketing campaigns.
 - Recency: how recently a customer purchased a product, by subtracting the date of the latest order date from the date of the analysis.
-Since recency is calculated for a point in time and the dataset last order date is May 31 2016, we will set the 1 day after to calculate recency.
 The more recently a customer has shopped, the more likely they are to keep your company in mind for future purchases.
 - Frequency: total number of purchases - indicate how often a customer purchase to predict when they will comback or to remind customers of their needs.
 - Monetary value: to calculate how much money they spend, that help company to identify customer who spend the most versus relatively small amounts.
 >